Pond Agencies and Permits in Pennsylvania

 Several common management practices on existing ponds may require a permit through the Pennsylvania Fish and Boat Commission (PFBC).
 The most common permit issued by PFBC (jointly with DEP) is for use of an algaecide, aquatic herbicide, or fish control chemical.
 This simple, two-page permit is free of charge and is required before applying these chemicals to ANY private pond.

 PFBC also has a joint permit with DEP regulating the drawdown of water in ponds and lakes.
 Drawdown is often desired to fix a pond structure, reduce aquatic plant growth, dredge bottom sediments, or change fish populations.
 Drawdown permits are usually only needed for ponds and lakes greater than one acre in size.
 Finally, a permit through PFBC is needed to purchase triploid (sterile) grass carp for control of submerged, rooted aquatic plants.
 The permit must be obtained to purchase grass carp from one of the 14 approved fish hatcheries in Pennsylvania and nearby states.
-All of the aforementioned PFBC permits are available on their Web site or from the local PFBC office, which can be found in the phone book under state government.
+All of the aforementioned PFBC permits are available on PA Fish and Boat Commission Web site or from the local PFBC office, which can be found in the phone book under state government.
+At this website, on the left side, link to "permits and forms" and then link to "Commercial, Property, Water" and scroll down this page to find these permits.

 In some cases, your county, township, or municipal government may have an interest in your pond construction or maintenance.
 Always check with all levels of local government to determine if there are any regulations, recommendations, codes, or statutes at the county or township level.
 This is especially true for construction of new ponds.